sonic-net/DASH/Documentation/doc-github-rules.md

 ## Create a fork

-You fork a repository to propose changes to the main repository.
+You fork a repository to propose changes to the original repository.
-This is for external contributors that do not have the ability to create PRs directly against the main repository.
-It can also be used by internal contributors for tasks that cannot be addressed by issuing PRs against the main repository.
+This is for external contributors that do not have the ability to create PRs directly against the original repository.
+It can also be used by internal contributors for tasks that cannot be addressed by issuing PRs against the original repository.

 This approach is useful if you want to